Updated on May 9, 2023 by Julie McCool

 We were treated to a tasting of 5 wines, 3 dessert wines, and a fabulous cheese platter in the rustic tobacco barn, which serves as a tasting room and store.
 The dessert wines, particularly the port, were our favorite but everything tasted delicious.

 Great Frogs has a nice relaxed vibe, with picnic tables and corn hole games out back to entertain the kids.
 Bring your own food or order a cheese platter (48 hours in advance).
 Limited indoor space means you'll need a reservation to enjoy a tasting.

 Where to Stay During Your Annapolis Maryland Getaway

-We recommend Loews Annapolis Hotel for an overnight or weekend getaway in Annapolis Maryland.
+We recommend Graduate Annapolis for an overnight or weekend getaway in Annapolis Maryland.
 Their West Street location is excellent—a close walk to the State House and City Dock, but away from the crowds.
 Our floor was decorated with a nautical, stained-glass window, and our room was luxuriously comfortable, clean, and quiet.